[For Beginners] Getting Started with Personal Knowledge Management Using Claude Code × Obsidian × Vertex AI

 Obsidian

-First, download the repository I shared earlier to your local machine using git clone.
+First, download the repository locally with git clone.

 Next, if you haven't set up Obsidian yet, please install it.
-There are various methods for installing Obsidian available on the web, so I'll omit that here.
+There are many installation guides for Obsidian online, so I'll skip that here.

 https://qiita.com/hann-solo/items/22bcaa81b695ddb47238

-Once installed, launch Obsidian and from the following screen, select "Open folder as vault" and open the folder you just cloned.
+Once installed, launch Obsidian and select "Open folder as vault" to open the folder you just cloned.

 Screenshot 2025-07-09 at 21.43.08